 Carbon dioxide usually gradually decreases as a diver ascends.
 People who develop symptoms during a dive should return gradually to the surface.
 People who routinely have headaches after diving may need to modify their diving technique.

 Carbon monoxide is a product of combustion.
 Carbon monoxide can enter a diver’s air if the air compressor intake valve is placed too close to engine exhaust or if the lubricating oil in a malfunctioning compressor becomes hot enough to partially combust, producing carbon monoxide.

 Symptoms include nausea, headache, weakness, clumsiness, and confusion.
 Severe cases of carbon monoxide poisoning can cause seizures, loss of consciousness, or coma.
 Diagnosis is with a blood test.
 As time passes, the blood level decreases, so in order to make the diagnosis the test should be done as soon as possible.
 The diver’s air supply can also be tested for carbon monoxide.

 People are given oxygen.
 High blood levels of oxygen help eliminate carbon monoxide from the blood but do not always cause organ damage to resolve.
 For people with severe poisoning, people may be given high-pressure oxygen therapy in a hyperbaric chamber, available at certain medical centers.

-A poorly understood set of neurologic symptoms can develop when people dive deeper than about 600 feet (180 meters), particularly when the dive is rapid and the diver breathes a mixture of helium and oxygen.
+A poorly understood set of neurologic symptoms can develop when people dive deeper than 500 to 600 feet (150 to 180 meters), particularly when the dive is rapid and the diver breathes a mixture of helium and oxygen.
 Symptoms include nausea, vomiting, tremors, clumsiness, dizziness, fatigue, sleepiness, muscle jerks, stomach cramps, and confusion.
 The syndrome resolves on its own when people ascend or when the rate of descent is slowed.